-“Anyone is welcome to shop at Matmissionen, although we primarily target members who live in a precarious economic situation,” says Johan Rindevall, Executive of Matmissionen.
+“Anyone is welcome to shop at Matmissionen, although we primarily target members who live in a precarious economic situation.” – Johan Rindevall, Executive of Matmissionen.

 Store membership gives up to a third or more off the regular price.
 Membership is granted those with income support, pension, daily allowance from the Migration Board or other type of support for the economically vulnerable.
 Also those who have sickness benefit, unemployment or minimum salary can become members.

-Axfoundation is funding a study that examines the environmental and social impact of Matmissionen.
-The aim is to obtain a basis for future expansion.
-The goal is for Matmissionen to open in several locations in Sweden.
+Axfoundation has also funded a study that examined the environmental and social impact of Matmissionen.
+The aim was to obtain a basis for future expansion.
+The goal was for Matmissionen to open in several locations in Sweden.